daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 5: Terrifying Gaze
 * Tier 6: True Necromancy or Word of Death

-**GM Intrusions:** The character’s necromantic reputation precedes them.
+**GM Intrusions:** The character's necromantic reputation precedes them.
 A corpse seeks revenge for being reanimated.

 -----